zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

     * On Windows systems, files in use are locked and can't be patched.
     * On Unix-style systems, you can usually replace files that are running but the old ones reside in memory.

-1. Install the patch by running the `install` command:
+1. Install the patch by running the Patching Tool's `install` command from the `patching-tool` folder:

     ```bash
     cd patching-tool